-The Authority has identified in earlier chapters its preferred approach to allocating costs between medium and high priority WAE.
+In earlier chapters, the Authority identified its preferred approach to allocating costs between priority groups.
 Given only medium priority irrigation WAE is provided for by Cedar Pocket Dam WSS, there is no high priority revenue requirement (Table 6.3 refers).